Redefining the art and fashion industries, presenting the most progressive, distinct and exceptional Indigenous-made fashion, textiles and crafts.

 IFWTO also provides Indigenous artists and designers with professional development, skills development and networking opportunities.

-During and as a result of colonization, Indigenous-made fashion, crafts or textiles have been commodified and devalued as a way to exploit, disempower and erase Indigenous culture and people; additionally, the creation of fashion, crafts and textiles, including the use of those words, have been excluded from the patriarchal, western definition of “art” as “women’s work” and belittled to only a “hobby” of fashion.
+During and as a result of colonization, Indigenous-made fashion, crafts and textiles have been commodified and devalued to exploit, disempower and erase Indigenous culture and people; additionally, the creation of fashion, crafts and textiles, including the use of those words, have been excluded from the patriarchal, western definition of “art” as “women’s work” and belittled to only a “hobby” of fashion.

-IFWTO challenges mainstream perceptions of Indigenous people and our culture, which are often stereotyped, commodified or exploited.
-This harmful perception is blatant and high profile: appropriation by international retailers, ignorant street-style fashion at massive music festivals, racist national sports team names and violent news headlines and online comments sections.
-By presenting Indigenous artists we contribute to dismantling these persistent and harmful perceptions of Indigenous people and our culture, shining light on Indigenous people and our work from across Canada – on and off-reserve – and around the world.
+IFWTO challenges mainstream perceptions of Indigenous people and our culture.
+Indigenous stereotypes, exploitation and commodification are harmful and high-profile: appropriation by international retailers, ignorant street-style fashion at massive music festivals, racist national sports team mascots, and violent news headlines & online comments sections.
+By creating space for and presenting Indigenous artists we contribute to dismantling these persistent and harmful perceptions of Indigenous people and our culture, shifting the focus to Indigenous people and our work from across Canada – on and off-reserve – and around the world.

 Our priority is to program 60% or more Indigenous women.
 We amplify our voices and visibility and put our women front and centre.
 At IFWTO, the presence of and leadership by Indigenous women is essential: we are here.
 We make up most Indigenous makers in Canada, we advocate each other and we honour our matriarchs who have come before us and their work.